miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 $$CI(\beta_1)=\hat{\beta}_1 \pm t_{\frac{\alpha}{2}, n-2}\sqrt{\hat{VAR}(\hat{\beta}_1)}$$

-Usually this statistics are computed automatically in libraries and modules in `R` and `Python`.
+Usually these statistics are computed automatically in libraries and modules in `R` and `Python`.

 In R using the following lines will give you all sorts of information about the model: